Josh Naylor Player Props: Guardians vs. Phillies

-The Cleveland Guardians, including Josh Naylor (.439 on-base percentage in past 10 games, 86 points above season-long percentage), take on starter Zack Wheeler and the Philadelphia Phillies at Progressive Field, Saturday at 7:10 PM ET.
+On Sunday, Josh Naylor (.425 on-base percentage in past 10 games, 72 points above season-long percentage) and the Cleveland Guardians face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 1:40 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with an RBI) against the Phillies.
+In his previous game he had a one-hit performance (1-for-3) against the Phillies.

 Josh Naylor Game Info & Props vs. the Phillies